serkodev/mdn-compat-browserlist/README.md

 ## Results

-For listing unsupported features, the browser list in `__browsers` will contains the max version of the browser which filter by browserlist filter.
+For listing unsupported features, the browser list in `__browsers` will contains the max version of the browser which filter by browserlist query.

 ### Normal result sample